great-expectations/great_expectations/docs/docusaurus/docs/core/installation_and_setup/additional_dependencies/additional_dependencies.md

   aws --version
   ```

-  If this command does not respond by informing you of the version information of the AWS CLI, you may need to install the AWS CLI or otherwise troubleshoot your current installation.
-For detailed guidance on how to do this, please refer to [Amazon's documentation on how to install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html))
+  If this command does not return AWS CLI version information, reinstall or update the AWS CLI.
+See [Install or update to the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

 2. Verify that your AWS credentials are properly configured by running the command: